frjo/zen-demo/README.md

 * View the demo site: <http://zen-demo.xdeb.org>
 * Download theme at: <https://github.com/frjo/hugo-theme-zen>

-Feel free to fork this repo if you want to use it as a quickstart for your site.
+Feel free to use this repo as a template if you want it as a quickstart for your site.
+Use the green "Use this template" button above.

 ## Features